polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 ### 1.1.
 Relevance to Implementors

 This RFC focuses on providing implementors with the necessary insights into the protocol's operation.

-It takes precedence over the research paper in cases where discrepancies arise between the two documents.
+To avoid ambiguities and interoperability issues, this document takes precedence over the research paper in cases where discrepancies arise between the two.

-(TODO: remove this)
-Example: In this RFC, ticket claims occur in the epoch immediately following issuance, whereas the original protocol description specifies a two-epoch gap.
-The approach outlined in this RFC should be followed.

 ### 1.2.
 Supporting Sassafras for Polkadot